BuvinJT/automacdoc/README.md

 pymkdocs pymkdocs ./pymkdocs_docs -s
 ~~~

+> Note: the `-m` switch was omitted here because "magic mode" is, in fact, the default.

 ### Library Maintenance SOP

 If you are maintaining a Python library, we recommend standardizing the following development procedures to implement auto documentation.

 1. Create your own Python library.

-2. Start using pymkdocs throughout the development process.
-Ideally, include doc strings and "magic comments" in your source (see below).
+2. Start using pyMkDocs throughout the development process.
+Ideally, include "docstrings" and "magic comments" in your source (see below).

 3. Whenever you test your code changes locally, run a script such as the following to reinstall the library in your testing environment, and simultaneously regenerate the documentation within the project's directory: